samathaluca/cloud9-ticketsales/README.md

 **The business goals** of this website are:
-* To showcase the past success.
+* To showcase past success.
-* To show the credibilty of the band in 2019 and evidence that they are still compelling today.
+* To show the credibility of the band in 2019 and evidence that they are still compelling today.
 * To promote the band, in particular their concert ticket sales.
 As bands now make less money from record sales than ever before , their concert ticket sales are crucial to them.
 * To make it intuitively easy to buy tickets on impulse as simply as possible.